-Generally, the CRA allows for the deduction from income of “fees to manage or take care of your investments… (and) fees for certain investment advice”.
-Section 20(1)(bb) of the Income Tax Act allows fees (not commissions) paid to an investment counselor (such as CWB Wealth Management) for "advice on buying or selling a specific share or security… or for the administration or the management of the shares or securities of the taxpayer".
+Generally, the CRA allows for the deduction from income of “fees to manage or take care of your investments… (and) fees for certain investment advice.”
+Section 20(1)(bb) of the Income Tax Act allows fees (not commissions) paid to an investment counsellor (such as CWB Wealth Management) for ”advice on buying or selling a specific share or security… or for the administration or the management of the shares or securities of the taxpayer.”

 This allowance is currently only for fees in non-registered accounts (not TFSAs or RRSPs).
-Although there has recently been favourable discussion from the CRA regarding shifting of fees from registered accounts to non-registered accounts to allow for greater deducibility.
 We’ll continue to monitor this and will connect with our clients as it develops.
 We encourage you to discuss this option with your accountant.

 Deferred Income Annuities

-The latest Federal Budget permits Canadians to move a portion of their savings out of a RRIF and into an annuity, which defers payments until age 85 rather than the usual starting age of 72.
-Known as an advanced life deferred annuity (ALDA), this strategy may be a great option for many people that struggle with the fear of outliving their savings or who are looking for enhanced long-term cash management options.
+The 2019 Federal Budget introduced Advanced Life Deferred Annuities (ALDA).
+These proposed products were designed to allow Canadians to move a portion of their savings out of a RRIF and into an annuity, which defers payments until age 85 rather than the usual starting age of 72.
+These products will allow further flexibility to retirees in planning the timing and magnitude of their retirement income.

 Please note that the enabling legislation was intended to be effective in early 2020, however, to date this has not occurred and as a result these products are not yet available for purchase.